Skip to main content

 Location: Claremont, CA

-Founded in 1926, Scripps, a members of the Claremont Colleges, is a women’s liberal arts college offering an interdisciplinary curriculum.
+Founded in 1926, Scripps, another member of the Claremont Colleges, is a women’s liberal arts college offering an interdisciplinary curriculum.
 Along with top programs across disciplines, it is known as one of the country’s most beautiful campuses.

 Learn more about Scripps and see your chances of acceptance.